Option 1: With a Toggle Switch

 A normally-closed “Stop” switch provides a means to “un-latch” the motor circuit.
 Pressing this pushbutton switch stops current in the coil of the contactor, causing it to de-energize, which then opens the three motor power as well as the auxiliary contact that used to maintain the contactors energized state.

-2 thoughts on “How to Wire an Industrial Control Motor”
+2 responses to “How to Wire an Industrial Control Motor”